-This is intended to be a second course in stochastic processes (at least!); I am going to assume you have all had a first course on stochastic processes, using elementary probability theory, say our 36-703.
-You might then ask what the added benefit is of taking this course, of re-studying stochastic processes within the framework of measure-theoretic probability.
+This is intended to be a second course in stochastic processes (at least!); I am going to assume you have all had a first course on stochastic processes, using elementary probability theory.
+You might then ask what the added benefit is of taking this course, of re-studying stochastic processes within the framework of measure-theoretic probability, a framework I am going to assume that you already know.
 There are a number of reasons to do this.